BackupTheBerlios/hjb-svn/trunk/docs/rst/supported-commands/commit-session.rst

 * is ignored by sessions that are not transactional.

-.. _master command list: ./master-command-list.html
+.. _back to commands: ./index.html